AAAS Diverse Voices in Science Journalism Internship

 UC Berkeley’s Graduate School of Journalism annually offers multiple $10,000 postgraduate Food and Farming Journalism Fellowships in a program established by Michael Pollan, the John S. and James L. Knight Professor of Journalism at UC Berkeley.
 The fellowship, a project of the Knight Center in Science and Environmental Journalism, is supported by a grant from The 11th Hour Project, a program of The Schmidt Family Foundation.
 Aimed at early and mid-career journalists, the Fellowship presents an opportunity to report ambitious longform stories on the full range of subjects under the rubric of food systems: agricultural and nutritional policy, the food industry, food science, technology and culture, rural and urban farming, agriculture and the environment (including climate change), global trade and supply chains, consolidation and securitization of the food system and public health as it relates to food and farming.
 Preference given to U.S. focused stories, but international stories with a U.S. angle or connection will be considered.

-Vermont Law School's Environmental Law Center offers a comprehensive curriculum of environmental law courses.
-The annual Environmental Law Media Fellowships include a free course, or courses, in the environmental law topics of your choice; free housing; free books; a $1,250 stipend for expenses; a private tutorial in environmental legal research and plenty of access to faculty.
+Vermont Law School's Environmental Law Center offers a comprehensive curriculum of environmental and animal law courses.
+The 2023 Summer Media Fellowships include a free course in the environmental or animal law topic of your choice, a stipend, free housing, free books, a tuition waiver and plenty of access to faculty.
 Family members are welcome.
 Summer Session courses offered vary year to year.
 All courses are taught by national and international experts in their fields.
-Media fellows also take part in the summer session's brown bag lunch series, and deliver an hour-long lecture on a topic of their choosing.
+Media fellows also take part in the summer session's brown bag lunch series, and deliver a 45-minute, informal lecture on an environmental or animal law and policy topic of their choosing.

 WHOI Ocean Science Journalism Fellowship Program

-The Woods Hole Oceanographic Institution (WHOI) Ocean Science Journalism Fellowship Program takes place annually in September and introduces science communicators to the interdisciplinary and wide-ranging fields of oceanography and ocean engineering.
-Through seminars, laboratory visits, and brief field expeditions, fellows gain access to new research findings and to fundamental background information in marine biology, engineering, geology and geophysics, marine chemistry and geochemistry, and physical oceanography.
-The program is a one-week, residential experience open to professional writers, producers, and editors working for print, broadcast, radio, and Internet media.
-The ideal candidate will have at least two years of writing, producing, or editing experience for a general-interest audience.
-Freelancers, book authors, and writers from nontraditional media (museums, book publishers, etc.) may also be considered, but should be able to show a substantial portfolio of work.
-All fellows receive a travel allowance, as well as room and board for one week.
-Fellows seeking a more in-depth experience with a specific researcher, lab, or topic may inquire about an optional second week.
+The Woods Hole Oceanographic Institution (WHOI) Ocean Science Journalism Fellowship Program takes place each fall and introduces science communicators to the interdisciplinary and wide-ranging fields of oceanography and ocean engineering.
+Through seminars, laboratory visits, and brief field expeditions, Ocean Science Journalism Fellows gain access to new research findings and to fundamental background information in engineering, marine biology, geology and geophysics, marine chemistry and geochemistry, and physical oceanography.
+The program is a one-week, residential experience open to professional science writers, producers, and editors working for print, broadcast, radio, and Internet media.
+The ideal candidates will have at least two years of writing, producing, or editing experience for a general-interest audience.
+Fellows receive a travel allowance, as well as room and board for one week.